nalchi-net/nalchi/README.md

 If you need to integrate with Steamworks SDK to make use of other Steamworks API functionality, you can build with Steamworks SDK.

+1. Recursively clone this repo to get [NetBuff/](NetBuff/) submodule.
 1. Download the Steamworks SDK from the [Steamworks partner site](https://partner.steamgames.com/).
 1. Unzip it, and copy the `public/` and `redistributable_bin/` into the [sdk/](sdk/) directory.
 1. Run `cmake --preset nalchi-steamworks` to configure.